Thesis: Markov-Chain based Wave Function Collapse

 Here’s a GIF showing the algorithm’s constraint solving nature to resolve an output procedurally generated image:

-Source: Maxim Gumin’s WFC repository on Github
+Source: Maxim Gumin’s Github Repository

 Existing WFC Models